HM Prison Maidstone: History

 Constructed using Kentish Ragstone from a local quarry, the original design of the prison was intended to house 552 prisoners, including 62 female inmates.
 The first 141 prisoners arrived in March 1819.

 Over the next decade, additions to the prison were made including a courthouse in 1826 as well as individual cells, dayrooms, courtyards and offices attributed to suggestions made by Howard.
-Other reforms later included a strictly enforced segregation of prisoners by offence and the general improvement of living conditions such as improving the water supply, sanitation and ventilation systems, many of these renovations were made with prison labour over the course of the century.
+Other reforms later included a strictly enforced segregation of prisoners by offence and the general improvement of living conditions such as improving the water supply, sanitation and ventilation system; many of these renovations were made with prison labour over the course of the century.

 By the late 20th century, the only remaining signs of the original prison are the large and small roundhouses, the Weald Wing, the Administrative Block, the Training Complex, the Visits Building and the perimeter wall.

 In August 2007, Weald Wing was closed when Legionella bacteria was discovered in the water supply.
 Approximately 80 prisoners were dispersed to other prisons.

 At the end of January 2009, it was announced that the prison would become a sex offenders' unit.

+Capital punishment

+Beginning in 1831, the prison became the place of execution for those condemned to death in the county of Kent.
+Before 1868, executions were done in public outside the prison's main gate.
+After the passing of the Capital Punishment Amendment Act 1868, subsequent executions took place inside the prison, the last was in 1930.

 Present-day

-Maidstone accommodates foreign national prisoners convicted of a range of offences; many are deported at the end of their sentence.
-The prison is classed as a "training prison" and it includes a print shop and brick works.
-A good deal of work is carried out on the gardens, they frequently win awards, and a new environmental garden area is being developed.
+Maidstone accommodates foreign national prisoners convicted of a range of offences; about two-thirds of whom are deported at the end of their sentence.
+The prison is classed as a "training prison" and includes a print shop and brick works.
+A good deal of work is carried out on the gardens which frequently win awards and an environmental garden area is being developed.